koenvervloesem/remarkable-calendar-creator/README.rst

   remarkable-calendar-creator calendar.pdf 2021

-You can find the result of the above three commands in May 2021 in the examples directory.
+You can find the result of the above three commands in May 2021 in the `examples <https://github.com/koenvervloesem/remarkable-calendar-creator/tree/main/examples>`_ directory.

 *************
 Configuration
 *************

-You can find the default configuration for pcal and GhostScript in ``remarkable-calendar-creator.env``.
+You can find the default configuration for pcal and GhostScript in `remarkable-calendar-creator.env <https://github.com/koenvervloesem/remarkable-calendar-creator/blob/main/remarkable-calendar-creator.env>`_.
 If you want to override this configuration, export particular environment variables.
 Moreover, every argument for ``remarkable-calendar-creator`` that you add after the filename is forwarded to ``pcal``.

 Especially pcal has a lot of possible customizations.
 For instance you can add moon phases or custom images.
 You can even include a data file with events shown on the calendar, such as holidays or birthdays.
 Have a look at ``man pcal`` for all possibilities.